WHAT to Eat

 • Alcohol often comes with plenty of carbs and other yummy things that are easy to overdo.

-• While alcohol initially knocks you out, you don’t get into REM sleep as quickly because your metabolic rate is elevated to burn off the high-octane energy from alcohol.
+• You don’t get into REM sleep as quickly because your metabolic rate is elevated to burn off the high-octane energy from alcohol.
 So not only will you feel dehydrated and have a hangover, but you won’t get a great rest either.

 • Alcohol is similar to sugar, refined grains, or oils in the sense that it is effectively empty calories.
 Alcohol contains lots of energy with very few nutrients, so it won’t help you on your quest to maximise nutrient density